 - degrees and awards received

 All other educational records are not categorized as directory information and cannot be released to anyone but the student without the student’s consent on file (with the exception of legitimate school officials and the other exceptions noted below).
-Students can provide consent to permit specific individuals to access to their records by completing the FERPA Authorization for Access to Student Information Form and listing the names of the individuals for whom they wish to grant access.
+Students can provide consent to permit specific individuals (parents, guardians) to access to their records by completing the FERPA Authorization.

 Who is considered a legitimate school official